KommuSoft/codeproject-articles/unique.md

 ## Probabilistic model

+In this section, we will discuss probabilistic models to select *k* elements out of a collection of *n* elements with uniform and weighted probability as well as a scenario where picking the same element again is allowed as well.

+### Uniform selection

 One calculates the probability of including the *i*-th element in the set given the original collection contains *n* elements and we pick *k*, by counting the number of subsets one can generate given the

 $p\left(n,k,i\right)=\frac{{{n-i-1} \choose {k-1}}}{{n \choose k}}$